March 18, 2022 by Admin 0 Comments

 1) All-metal Dental Crowns

 All-metal dental crowns are made of a single material.
 They are usually made of gold but can also be made of other metals, such as silver, platinum, or palladium.
-They are strong and durable and can last many years with proper care.
-They are typically used in areas of the mouth that experience a lot of pressure, such as the molars.
+They are solid and durable and can last many years with proper care.
+They are typically used in areas of the mouth that experience much pressure, such as the molars.

 Pros: